non-ceterisparibus/Vietnam-development-map/README.md

-# Plotting Mekong Development Map by Choropleth Maps
+# Plotting Mekong Development Map

 > In this project, I am using plotly to analysis and visualize data of Mekong region to improve and inform constructive dialogue and decision making for sustainable and equitable development.